OI-wiki/i18n/docs/intro/common-mistakes.md

     -   Miss a zero in delcaration because reading the data range wrong.

-    -   Miscalculate the space complexity of the algorithm.
+    -   Miscalculates the space complexity of the algorithm.

     -   When writing a segment tree, `pushup` or `pushdown` leaf nodes.